MarinFCM/TCP-Server-Client-App/README.md

 - CMake (if building locally)
 - Boost (if building locally)
 - Google Test (if building locally)

+### Adjusting the constants

+There is a Constants namespace in the [tcp_connection.hpp](inc/tcp_connection.hpp) file which contains constants which can be adjusted.
+The constants are:

+- delimiter - character used for TCP message delimitation (default: ";")
+- max_length - maximum length of TCP message (default: 1024)
+- max_clients - maximum number of simultaneous TCP clients connected to one TCP server (default: 32)

 ### Building the Docker Image